 Any kind of silly thing or you can make it educational....like times tables, Naming state capitals, presidents, whatever.

 Make "spiders" from marshmallows and black licorice strings.
 Thread a string through it.
 Hang it from a stick.
 An adult holds the stick and swings it back and forth.
 Kids try to catch the "spider" with their mouth.
 Hands behind their

 Search For Pirates' Treasure Chest

-Player searches for treasure by completing obstacle course.
-Examples for course are walk plank on balance beams, climb steps, wiggle through chairs,a nd crawl through tunnel made by covering table with sheet.
+The player searches for treasure by completing an obstacle course.
+Examples for the course walk plank on balance beams, climb steps, wiggle through chairs, and crawl through a tunnel made by covering a table with a sheet.

 ~Submitted by Barb in Texas

 Rat In His Hole